 The European Commission has also investigated other Dutch tax rulings for which a final State aid decision is expected.
 The Dutch government has also taken the position that the Dutch tax ruling practice in general does not allow for State aid, considering that Dutch tax rulings do not deviate from Dutch tax law as the goal of Dutch tax rulings is to obtain certainty about the implications of the tax law in advance.

-The Public CbCR Directive requires multinational groups or standalone undertakings with a total consolidated revenue of at least EUR 750 million, in that and the previous financial year, whether headquartered within the European Union or not, to publicly disclose the corporate income tax they pay in each EU Member State plus in each of the countries that are either on the EU list of non-cooperative jurisdictions for tax purposes (‘the EU’s blacklist’) or listed for two consecutive years on the list of jurisdictions that do not yet comply with all international tax standards but have committed to reform (the ‘EU’s grey list’).
-EU Member States had to transpose the Directive into national legislation by 22 June 2023.
-The first financial year of reporting on income tax information will be the year starting on or after 22 June 2024 at the latest.
-The Netherlands has already enacted legislation to implement the CbCR Directive.
+The Public CbCR Directive requires multinational groups and certain standalone undertakings with a total consolidated revenue of at least 750 million euro for two consecutive years (including the financial year in question), whether headquartered within the European Union or not, to publicly disclose the corporate income tax they pay in each EU Member State.
+This also applies to each of the countries on the EU list of non-cooperative jurisdictions for tax purposes (‘the EU’s blacklist’) or those listed for two consecutive years on the list of jurisdictions that do not yet comply with all international tax standards but have committed to reform (the ‘EU’s grey list’).

 In general, a Dutch resident company is subject to corporate income tax (CIT) on its worldwide income.
 However, certain income can be exempted or excluded from the tax base.
 Non-resident entities have a limited tax liability.
 In principle, only ‘Dutch source income’ is included in the CIT base of non-resident corporate taxpayers.
 For these companies, the income from Dutch sources includes e.g. income derived from a business enterprise in the Netherlands.
 This is the income attributable to a business or part of a business operated through a permanent establishment or permanent representative in the Netherlands.